gartner/zf2rapid/docs/tutorial-create-controllers-actions.md

         }
     }

-If you want to create a factory together with the controller you can simply run this command:
+If you want to create a controller without creating a factory you can simply run this command:

-    $ zf2rapid create-controller Shop Basket -f
+    $ zf2rapid create-controller Shop Basket --no-factory

+## Create a factory for a controller

+If you have a controller without a factory you can create a factory for an existing controller.
+You just need to specify the name of module and controller and optionally the project path:

+    $ zf2rapid create-controller-factory Shop Basket

+The following tasks are executed when creating a new controller factory:

+ * Check if module exists
+ * Check if controller exists
+ * Creating controller factory class
+ * Updating controller configuration

 ## Deleting controllers and controller factories